-This is the reason why workplace behaviour change is one of the largest priorities of the CHROs nowadays.
+This is the reason why workplace behavior change is one of the largest priorities of the CHROs nowadays.
 Their role is no longer to hire, comply and learn.
 They are now the forces that influence the way people work, collaborate, and make decisions and how they appear each day.
-Behaviour is the key focus of business performance and the role of leaders in HR, L&D and operations have come to understand it as a strategic capability.
+Behavior is the key focus of business performance and the role of leaders in HR, L&D and operations have come to understand it as a strategic capability.

-The blog discusses how CHROs can mobilise behaviour change throughout the workplace, how to sustain it, and how technology such as Gwork can assist work teams to transform their daily habits into business achievements.
+The blog discusses how CHROs can mobilise behavior change throughout the workplace, how to sustain it, and how technology such as Gwork can assist work teams to transform their daily habits into business achievements.

-What Is Behaviour Change in Organisations?
+What Is Behavior Change in Organizations?

 It focuses on what people actually do, not what they believe they should do.

-• “We want to improve communication”
+- “We want to improve communication”

-• “We respond to messages within a set timeframe and communicate updates clearly.”
+and - “We respond to messages within a set timeframe and communicate updates clearly.”

 The first statement is a hope.
 The second is a habit.